Apple tree bonsai care

 The flowers grow in apple trees especially on the short shoots.
 The flower buds form from June to July.
 That if you want to have plenty of flowers next year, do not cut too many short shoots too late.
 So - it is best to grow 1 or more sacrificial branches which are removed in the fall.
 The short shoots leaves you largely untrimmed.

-To cut apple bonsai you need a sharp bonsai concave cutter or even a knob cutter.
+To cut apple tree bonsai you need a sharp bonsai cutter.
 Pruning with a bonsai scissor is not optimal because the shoots are usually very thick and strong.

 Styles